hotosm/underpass/doc/statistics.md

-organization | The organization doing the training tools  | The software tools covered in the training teams | The teams the mapper is a member of gender | The slef-defined gender (optional) of the mapper hours | The hours of training age | The age (optional) of the mapper
+organization | The organization doing the training tools  | The software tools covered in the training teams | The teams the mapper is a member of gender | The self-defined gender (optional) of the mapper hours | The hours of training age | The age (optional) of the mapper